 Since its inception, the AAA has followed its original mandate to foster community spirit by offering a place where community can come together and share ideas.
 In our current times, where citizens are concerned about food sustainability and safety, organizations such as ours are able to provide resources, services and skills to support them.
 Through our fair exhibit categories, we pass along the traditional skills of home and farm to new generations.
 It is paramount to the AAA that the traditional agricultural way of life is preserved and our food supply is safe and sustainable.

-Our team is propelled by a dedicated volunteer Board of Directors
+Our team is propelled by a dedicated and dynamic volunteer Board of Directors

 Richard de Candole